-Enrolments of Indigenous students in Independent schools have grown at an average of more than 5 per cent per year over the last two decades.
+Enrolments of Indigenous students in Independent schools have grown at an average annual rate of more than 5 per cent per year over the last two decades.

 There are some Independent schools that provide education to significant populations of Indigenous students, and some Independent schools are entirely Indigenous.
 A significant number of these schools are located in rural or remote areas.